heyvito/kabegami/README.md

 - Auto-refresh wallpapers when macOS wakes from sleep
 - Auto-refresh wallpapers when Kabegami is launched
 - Generate one wallpaper per display, or only the main display.

+## Installing

+An universal notarized binary (Apple Silicon/Intel) is available on the [Releases](https://github.com/heyvito/kabegami/releases) page. <br/>
+Just download, drag into your Applications folder, and launch it from there. <br/>
+To start it during Login, follow [Apple's macOS User Guide](https://support.apple.com/en-gb/guide/mac-help/mh15189/mac).

 ## Contributing